16889-team/Normal-Aware-MVSNet/datasets/README.md

 Pre-trained dataset download from MVSnet original author: https://github.com/YoYo000/MVSNet#download

-# How to generate ground truth normal maps (make sure you have installed open3d)
+# How to generate ground truth normal maps (make sure you have downloaded the prepossed dataset and installed open3d)

 In this dir, run